AnnaKamula/moodle-availability_quizgradeitem/README.md

 ## License ##

-2026 Tim Hunt, Andreas Steiger and Dustin Schiele
+2026 Tim Hunt, Andreas Steiger, Dustin Schiele and Anna Kamula

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software